virgchiniwala/oobee-ai-dev-suite/README.md

 A prototype interface exploring how accessibility checks and fix suggestions could appear inside developer workflows.
 This is a front-end only prototype used to model IDE checks, PR suggestions, and repo-level settings.

+## Context

+Oobee is an automated accessibility testing platform open to use for anyone building digital services.
+This prototype explores how Oobee could extend into developer workflows (IDE, PRs, CI/CD) as an “Oobee AI Dev Suite”.

 ## Overview

 The project visualises how an **Oobee developer-focused tool** might behave inside IDEs, pull requests, and CI/CD workflows.